Traditional Polish dumplings, known as pierogi or perogies, are easy to make, and you can top them and stuff them with various creations.

 - Gradually add the mixture to the flour and mix well.

-- Cut dough into a manageable piece to roll then cover back up with either the upturned bowl or a damp cloth.
+- Cut dough into manageable pieces to roll, then cover it with the upturned bowl or a damp cloth.

-- Take out and place it into a dish with olive oil and toss.
+- Take each one out, place it into a dish with olive oil, and toss.

-- You can eat these straight away or let them cool and bag for the freezer.
+- You can eat these or let them cool and bag them for the freezer.

-- When taking them out of the freezer do not defrost.
+- When taking them out of the freezer, do not defrost them.
 Place oil in the pan and fry.

 - Note: This recipe makes 24 dozen perogies.